Terry Regan (rugby league): Playing career

 Regan began his rugby league career playing for Cessnock under coach Garry Johns.
 In 1981, Regan was named Country Rugby League Player of the Year and was selected to represent Country in the annual City-Country clash.
 Although playing on the losing side, Regan's efforts in that match gained the attention of the Balmain Tigers in the New South Wales Rugby League competition, the premier competition of the time.
 He was given a contract for the 1982 season where he played nineteen games in first-grade but also won a reserve-grade grand-final title.

 Regan was offered a contract with Eastern Suburbs for the following season.
 In his two seasons at Easts, Regan was sent from the field on three occasions for tackling infringements.

 In 1985, Regan moved to the Canberra Raiders where he was a member of the club's first semi-finals and then the first grand-final appearance in 1987.
-Regan played in the last twenty minutes of the grand-final, a game lost to Manly-Warringah 18–8, In 1986 Terry took up Boxing losing on points over 3 rounds to Steve Marolt.
+Regan played in the last twenty minutes of the grand-final, a game lost to Manly-Warringah 18–8.
+In 1986, Regan took up boxing, losing on points over three rounds to Steve Marolt.

 Post-playing

-Regan previously coached Hillston in the Group 17 competition.
-He now assists his wife who trains race-horses on the New South Wales Central Coast.
+After retiring from playing, Regan coached Hillston in the Group 17 competition.
+He later assisted his wife in training racehorses on the New South Wales Central Coast.